noelroy/mern-todo-app/README.md

 **Create database**

-Create MongoDB with a collection called `users`.
+Create MongoDB with a collection called `items`.

 ## Usage